'You Better Own This': How Rami Malek Came To Embody Freddie Mercury

 MALEK: (As Elliot Alderson) I know you run a website called Plato's Boys.

 MALEK: (As Elliot Alderson) You're using Tor networking to keep the servers anonymous.
 You made it really hard for anyone to see it.
 But I saw it.
-The onion routing protocol, it's not as anonymous as you think it is.
-Whoever is in control of the exit nodes is also in control of the traffic, which makes me the one in control.
+The onion routing protocol - it's not as anonymous as you think it is.
+Whoever's in control of the exit nodes is also in control of the traffic, which makes me the one in control.

 CHAKRABARTI: (As Ron) I must ask you to kindly leave.